Run OCR on Scanned PDFs and Recover Selectable Text

 What OCR Changes

 A scanned PDF often behaves like a folder of images, which means search, selection, and downstream editing break down.
 Users searching OCR PDF online are usually trying to recover usable text from those image-only pages.
-Once OCR runs, the same file becomes easier to search, annotate, and review.
+Once advanced proprietary OCR runs locally, the same file becomes easier to search, annotate, and review.

 What Usually Comes Next